itgenius1004/K8s-Installation-on-ubuntu-22.0x/README.md

         # Reload sysctl
         sudo sysctl --system

-4. Install Container runtime(all nodes)
+4. Install Container runtime(all nodes) - you have to choose one runtime at a time
    * Docker
    * CRI-O
    * Containerd